Vietnam.vn - Nền tảng quảng bá Việt Nam

 Làng dệt lanh Lùng Tám - Sắc màu rực rỡ nơi cao nguyên đá Hà Giang - Ảnh 17.

-In recent years, thanks to the attention of local authorities and the efforts of the people, Lung Tam linen has gained a brand and a foothold in the market, and was honored to be introduced and displayed at the 132nd Inter-Parliamentary Union General Assembly (IPU-132) held in our country in 2015.
+In recent years, thanks to the attention of local authorities and the efforts of the people, Lung Tam linen has gained a brand and a position in the market, and was honored to be introduced and displayed at the 132nd Inter-Parliamentary Union General Assembly (IPU-132) held in our country in 2015.

 Làng dệt lanh Lùng Tám - Sắc màu rực rỡ nơi cao nguyên đá Hà Giang - Ảnh 18.